HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/README.md

 - **Samela, C., Albano, R., Sole, A., Manfreda, S. (2017b).
 Geomorphic Flood Area (GFA): a QGIS tool for a cost-effective delineation of the flood-prone areas, (submitted)**

 ## Bug Report
-The best place to file bug reports is at the [Bug Tracker] (https://github.com/HydroLAB-UNIBAS/GFA-Geomorphic Flood Area/issues), this requires a free [GitHub](https://github.com/) account.
+The best place to file bug reports is at the [Bug Tracker](https://github.com/HydroLAB-UNIBAS/GFA-Geomorphic-Flood-Area/issues), this requires a free [GitHub](https://github.com/) account.

 Please ensure that bug reports clearly describe the bug and if possible provide a simple script that can reproduce the problem.
 If in doubt contact [Raffaele Albano](http://www2.unibas.it/raffaelealbano/?page_id=115).